 Alarm Status shows whether the alarm is currently on or off.
 This can be toggles with the Manual Alarm button.

 The Manual Alarm button toggles the alarm status on or off.
-(This feature is not available on all cameras.)

 The main portion of the window shows when the selected alarm output will be active.